 Sec.
-19-56.
+19-546.
 Street and subdivision names.

-(a) Proposed streets which align with existing streets shall bear the names of the existing streets.
-Names of proposed streets or subdivisions shall not duplicate, irrespective of suffixes, or be similar in sound or spelling to existing street or subdivision names in James City County, the City of Williamsburg, or the northern portions of York County, and the southern portions of New Kent County which may be served by the Williamsburg or James City County Post Office, by common zip code or by interjurisdictional emergency services.

-(b) Street names shall be indicated on the preliminary and final plat and shall be approved by the agent.
+- (a) Proposed streets which align with existing streets shall bear the names of the existing streets.
+Names of proposed streets or subdivisions shall not duplicate, irrespective of suffixes, or be similar in sound or spelling to existing street or subdivision names in James City County, the City of Williamsburg, or the northern portions of York County, and the southern portions of New Kent County which may be served by the Williamsburg or James City County Post Office, by common zip code or by interjurisdictional emergency services. - (b) Street names shall be indicated on the preliminary and final plat and shall be approved by the agent.
 Names of existing streets or subdivisions shall not be changed except by approval of the governing body.

 Sec.
-19-57.
+19-557.
 Street signs.

 Permanent street identification signs shall be installed at all intersections.
-The signs shall be of a design approved by the agent, but at a minimum, the sign face shall meet all the design requirements of the transportation department.
+The signs shall be of a design approved by the agent, but at a minimum, either the street sign or the alphanumeric lettering shall be of a reflective material the sign face shall meet all the design requirements of the transportation department.

 Sec.
-19-58.
+19-568.
 Public water.